satyakonmsft/skype-docs/Skype/SDN/articles/sdn-manager-and-dialog-listener-performance-counters.md

 ---
 title: SDN Manager and Dialog Listener performance counters

-ms.assetid: 66a0c1f3-32a4-4e59-9646-824f28d332d0
+description:  The SDN Manager and Dialog Listener provide performance counters that you can access using Perfmon.
+The performance counters are described in the following table and may be accessed using [Perfmon](https://technet.microsoft.com/library/bb490957.aspx). ms.assetid: 66a0c1f3-32a4-4e59-9646-824f28d332d0
 ---

 # SDN Manager and Dialog Listener performance counters

  **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019

 The SDN Manager and Dialog Listener provide performance counters that you can access using Perfmon.
 The performance counters are described in the following table and may be accessed using [Perfmon](https://technet.microsoft.com/library/bb490957.aspx).

 **Figure 1.
 Performance counters for Dialog Listener and SDN Manager**

 ![Performance counters dialog box](../images/09efa1dc-2a94-4949-acd9-fe421f63a668.png)

 ## SDN Manager performance counters

 |**Performance counter**|**Description**|
 |:-----|:-----|